 Sometimes accidents happen.
 Once Marty drove the

-another was a temp car since it had the
+temp car and had the

 obvious temporary magnetic city seal and "to protect and to

 Episodes where the car was really damaged and was